Explained: Getting Married in Denmark as a Foreigner

-- Screenshots of conversations over text, WhatsApp or FB messenger with time stamp over the period of our relationship.
+- Screenshots of conversations over text, WhatsApp or FB messenger with time stamps over the period of our relationship.

 - Screenshots of some social media posts in which you appear together.

-- Travel tickets, boarding passes with name and date that prove that you have been travelling together/ or visiting each other
+- Travel tickets and boarding passes with name and date that prove that you have been travelling together/ or visiting each other

 - Photos of the couples together

-So in the second version, we included boarding passes or flight tickets (with our names and dates visible) from some of our holidays along with our photos with famous landmarks from those trips.
+So in the second version, we included boarding passes or flight tickets (with our names and dates visible) from some of our holidays along with photos of famous landmarks from those trips.
 We also added some family photos.

 This was enough for proving our relationship and we were good to go!
 Granted this part did feel a bit invasive but apparently, it is quite a common document for marriage-related visas all over the world.